chalmers-revere/opendlv-sim-camera/README.md

 ```
 docker run --gpus all nvidia/cuda:11.3.0-runtime-ubuntu20.04 nvidia-smi
 ```
+There should be terminal output with information about the Nvidia GPU installed on the system.
+If not, please check instructions on how to integrate Nvidia support for your version of Docker.

 ### Software rendering

 Useful when for example running in VirtualBox, as virtual machines are not able to access the GPUs of the host system.
+Run the camera simulation with the following
 ```
 docker run --rm -ti --init --ipc=host --net=host -v ${PWD}/myMap:/opt/map -v /tmp:/tmp -e DISPLAY=$DISPLAY chalmersrevere/opendlv-sim-camera:v0.0.2-swr --cid=111 --frame-id=0 --map-path=/opt/map --x=0.0 --z=0.095 --width=1280 --height=720 --fovy=48.8 --freq=7.5 --verbose
 ```

 ## Using Docker compose

-To run a complete camera simulation using docker-compose:
+To run a complete camera simulation using `docker-compose`:
 ```
 version: "3.6"